rysiekpl/split-gpg2/README.md

-==== About ====
+# About

-Since Gnupg 2.1.0 the private gpg keys are handled by the gpg-agent.
-This allows to split the gpg2 (cmdline tool - handles public keys, etc.) and the gpg-agent which handles the private keys.
-Purpose of this project is to split gpg2 and gpg-agent between two Qubes domains.
+Since GnuPG 2.1.0 the private GPG keys are handled by the `gpg-agent`.
+This allows to split the `gpg2` (command line tool - handles public keys, etc.) and the `gpg-agent` which handles the private keys.

+Purpose of this project is to split `gpg2` and `gpg-agent` between two Qubes domains.
 Since normally the gpg-agent is run locally no filtering is provided.
-So to make this a meaningful security feature the main function is the filtering of the commands from the less trusted domain running gpg2.
-The rest are some script to "tunnel" the gpg-agent-commands through Qubes RPC.
+So to make this a meaningful security feature the main function is the filtering of the commands from the less trusted domain running `gpg2`.
+The rest are some script to "tunnel" the `gpg-agent`-commands through Qubes RPC.

-The server is the domain which runs the (real) gpg-agent.
+The **server** is the domain which runs the (real) `gpg-agent`.
-The client is the domain which which access the server via Qubes RPC.
+The **client** is the domain which which access the server via Qubes RPC.

 The server domain is generally considered more trustfull then the client domain.
-This implies that the response from the server is _not_ santizied.
+This implies that the response from the server is _not_ santized.

-==== Building ====
+## Building

-=== Debian packages ===
+### Debian packages

 ```
 cd /path/to/split-gpg2-source
 dpkg-buildpackage -us -uc
 ```

-=== RPM packages ===
+### RPM packages

 ```
 cd /path/to/split-gpg2-source